-Figure 6 Riverside Rocks treatment facility process diagram (reference)
+Figure 4-2 Riverside Rocks treatment facility process diagram (Krumins and Towndrow, 2005)

-7.1.4 Ecovillage at Currumbin
+4.1.4 Ecovillage at Currumbin

 The Ecovillage at Currumbin, Queensland has no water or wastewater connections to municipal supplies in what is believed to be a first for Australian residential development.
-Wastewater is collected via a low infiltration sewer reticulation system, treated to Class A+ (the highest standard) and recycled for site irrigation, household toilet flushing and household external uses (Tanner 2007).
+Wastewater is collected via a low infiltration sewer reticulation system, treated to Class A+

+(the highest standard) and recycled for site irrigation, household toilet flushing and household external uses (Tanner 2007).

-7.1.5 Kings Domain gardens
+4.1.5 Kings Domain gardens

 Melbourne Water trialled a sewer mining system in the Kings Domain gardens in 2002, later at Albert Park Lake, and now transferred to Werribee, showed that membrane technologies could produce a Class A reclaimed water from Melbourne's sewers.
-The unit, mounted in a 12m shipping container had no significant environmental impacts, and was suitable for taking advantage of on-site water reclamation opportunities to irrigate Melbourne's parklands (Mallia 2003) or top-up Albert Park Lake delivered 30,000 litres of high quality recycled water every day.
+The unit, mounted in a 12m shipping container had no significant environmental impacts, and was suitable for taking advantage of on-site water reclamation opportunities to irrigate Melbourne's parklands (Radcliffe, 2004) or top-up Albert Park Lake delivered 30,000 litres of high quality recycled water every day.
 The plant used 18kW of electricity at a cost of \$1.80 per hour.
-(MW, 2002).
+(Farmhand, 2004).

-7.1.6 Southwell Park
+4.1.6 Southwell Park